illinois-cs241/illinois-cs241.github.io/_slides/lovable_linux.md

 (i.e. not whole address space, just the stack)

 * Don't need to flush TLB
+* Different Scheduler:
-* Scheduler could be the OS for kernel threads (so just like process scheduling) or the scheduler could be the CPU for user-level threads (so a library handles it)
+  * kernel threads: OS handles it (so just like process scheduling)
+  * user-level threads: CPU handles it (so a library handles it)

 <horizontal />

-Scheduling
+## Scheduling

 <vertical />

-Which scheduling algorithm results the smallest average wait time?
+*Which scheduling algorithm results the smallest average wait time?*

 <vertical />

 Round Robin (**IF** new processes sent to the back of the queue)
-* wait time \leq (x number of processes on queue)
+* wait time ≤ (x number of processes on queue)

 <vertical />
 Why not any other scheduler?

 FCFS: wait time = sum of runtime of all processes on queue

-SJF/PSJF: wait time = /inf if shorter jobs keep arriving
+SJF/PSJF: wait time = ∞ if shorter jobs keep arriving

-Priority: waittime = /inf if higher priority jobs keep arriving
+Priority: waittime = ∞ if higher priority jobs keep arriving

 <vertical />

-What scheduling algorithm has the longest average response time?
+*What scheduling algorithm has the longest average response time?*

 <vertical />